Aggressive Seattle Truck Accident Attorneys Ready To Represent You

 According to the National Highway Traffic Safety Administration, big-rig truck accidents account for nearly 10 percent of all traffic fatalities, despite the fact that they amount to only about three percent of all injury crashes.
 In other words, truck accidents are a lot more likely to kill someone than other types of road accidents.
 In 2012, nearly 4,000 people were killed in big rig truck accidents throughout the nation, while more than 100,000 people were injured.

 These grim statistics are not particularly surprising, at least when you consider that a truck can weigh up to 80,000 pounds.
-This much weight greatly increases stopping distances, thereby increasing the risk of an accident.
+This weight greatly increases stopping distances, thereby increasing the risk of an accident.
 Once a collision occurs, the momentum generated by such a heavyweight means that any accident that does occur is likely to be more serious than a collision with a smaller vehicle.
 A truck can throw an average automobile around like a rag doll.
-Our truck accident lawyers and legal team will help you in your case.
+Our Seattle truck accident lawyers and legal team will help you in your case.

 When an Accident Happens